USU Board Meeting: staffing crisis, finances and election timeline - Honi Soit

 Yesterday, the Board met in hybrid mode with an in-person cohort in the Cullen Room and Marie Leech, David Wright and Finance Director Rebecca Sahni joining in from Zoom.

-A chronically understaffed USU
+An understaffed USU

 Among the most contentious issues was an increasingly understaffed USU where the lack of a Board Secretary and casual workforce have led to accumulating problems within the organisation.
 Indeed, the absence of a Secretary since Assistant Board Secretary Oliver Harding’s resignation last year meant that communications have been hindered with USU President Prudence Wilkins-Wheat having to inform Honi of the meeting in lieu of the Secretary.